-From the optical absorption study it is found that band gap decreases with increase of Cd content.
+From the optical absorption study it is found that The band gap of Zn_xCd{1-x}S are decreases with increase of Cd content and are close to the band gap determined by C.S.
+Pathak et al[30] and K. Nagamani et al [31].
 The decrease of band gap is attributed to the increase of particle size as well as the stoichiometric variation of Cd with respect to Zn.
 But in each sample band gap is found to be greater than the bulk band gap.
-This clearly indicates quantum confinement takes place in each sample.
+This clearly indicates quantum confinement takes place in each sample [32].